Vincent van Gogh's Sunflowers, The Story of Becoming

 The Van Gogh Museum’s version was initially made for Gauguin, who made a portrait of van Gogh as a painter of sunflowers while the two shared the same space for two months in Arles.
 The decision to present him in such a manner is not that unusual since Van Gogh perceived the Sunflowers paintings among his best works; every person around the artist was dazzled with the work, from Gauguin and Vincent’s brother Theo, to other artists and even critics.

-Therefore, this exhibition unravels the extensive technical research of the materials used for this painting.
-Namely, Sunflowers was thoroughly examined by the use of the latest technology, and each layer of the paint applied from the previous restorations was carefully analyzed in order to discover which materials van Gogh used, the condition the painting is in, etc.
+Therefore, this exhibition unravels the extensive technical research of the materials used for this work.
+Namely, Sunflowers was thoroughly examined by the use of the latest technology, and each layer of the paint applied from the previous restorations was carefully analyzed in order to discover which materials van Gogh used, the condition the artwork is in, etc.

 Within the research, the painting was slightly conserved at the beginning of the year.
 Namely, the varnish layers are dirty and yellowed and have merged with the paint in certain places.
 During the recent treatment, the layer of wax applied to the varnish layers in the late 1990s was removed, and the discolored retouches from earlier restorations were also examined but were not to be removed due to their location (they are beneath the varnish layer) and so new retouches were performed over the old ones.